hoovler/NameGameReduex/README.md

 ### /leaders

 This endpoint presents a list of players that have been sorted in order of descending rank.
 The player with the highest score is listed first, the second highest next, and so on...
 The parameterized URI allows a developer to limit the number of objects returned, and even gives a front-end developer the option to reverse the list.
-The usage of these parameters warrants some detailed information:

-The request body must be well-formatted JSON, and must contain the following JSON objects:

 |Param Name|Type|Description|Default|Required?|
 |---|-----|----|-----|